 What AI Can (and Can’t) Do for Your Resume

-Let’s be clear about something upfront: AI isn’t going to write your resume from scratch.
+AI isn’t going to write your resume from scratch.
 And it shouldn’t.
-Your resume needs to reflect your actual experience, your real accomplishments, and your genuine skills.
+Your resume needs to reflect your actual experience, your real accomplishments, and your real skills.

-Analyzing job descriptions: AI can pull out the key skills, requirements, and keywords from any job posting in seconds.
+Analyzing job descriptions.
+ChatGPT-4o can pull out the key skills, requirements, and keywords from any job posting in seconds.
 This used to require carefully reading and highlighting, and you’d still miss things.

 What AI can’t do is invent experience you don’t have.
 And you shouldn’t try to make it do that.
 Lying on your resume, even with AI assistance, will catch up with you in the interview or on the job.